 Once you understand your median user, you can shape your product adoption strategy to work for them.

 Designing a strong product adoption playbook is difficult.
 Only by involving key stakeholders on your team, determining key metrics, and invoking a hybrid approach of tooling will you accomplish strong adoption and low retention.
 As the 2020s progress, product adoption will only continue to serve as a defining marker of good products.
 This isn’t the first article on the matter and surely won’t be the last.
-If you are interested in chatting with us about your product adoption strategy, we’re happy to help.
-You can book some time with our team here.
+If you are interested in learning more, check out these user onboarding examples.